ecwpz91/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ![jaeger_ui]({% image_path jaeger-span.png %})

 Let's make more traces!
-Open a new web browser to access _CoolStore Inventory Page_ using its route (on _Networking > Routes_ in the OpenShift Console):
+Open a new web browser to access _CoolStore Inventory Page_ using its route (on _Applications > Routes_ in the OpenShift Console):

 > If you do not see the `inventory` route listed, be sure you've chosen the `userXX-inventory` project in the Project selector dropdown!